Occupational Employment and Wages in Madison, Wis. MSA – May 2012

 NOTE: A value that is statistically different from another does not necessarily mean that the difference has economic or practical significance.
 Statistical significance is concerned with the ability to make confident statements about a universe based on a sample.
 It is entirely possible that a large difference between two values is not significantly different statistically, while a small difference is, since both the size and heterogeneity of the sample affect the relative error of the data being tested.

 The Occupational Employment Statistics (OES) survey is a semiannual mail survey measuring occupational employment and wage rates for wage and salary workers in nonfarm establishments in the United States.
-Guam, Puerto Rico, and the Virgin Islands also are surveyed, but their data are not included in this release.
+Guam, Puerto Rico, and the Virgin Islands are also surveyed, but their data are not included in the national estimates.
 OES estimates are constructed from a sample of about 1.2 million establishments.
-Forms are mailed to approximately 200,000 establishments in May and November of each year for a 3-year period.
-The nationwide response rate for the May 2011 survey was 77.3 percent based on establishments and 73.3 percent based on employment.
-May 2011 estimates are based on responses from six semiannual panels collected over a 3-year period: May 2011, November 2010, May 2010, November 2009, May 2009, and November 2008.
-The sample in the Madison Metropolitan Statistical Area included 2,806 establishments with a response rate of 74 percent.
+Forms are mailed to approximately 200,000 sampled establishments in May and November each year for a 3-year period.
+May 2012 estimates are based on responses from six semiannual panels collected in May 2012, November 2011, May 2011, November 2010, May 2010, and November 2009.
+The overall national response rate for the six panels is 76.6 percent based on establishments and 72.9 percent based on employment.
+The sample in the Madison Metropolitan Statistical Area included 2,922 establishments with a response rate of 75 percent.
 For more information about OES concepts and methodology, go to www.bls.gov/news.release/ocwage.tn.htm.

 The substate area data published in this release reflect the standards and definitions established by the U.S. Office of Management and Budget.